 Here, we want to do something a little different, and use the formalism of Statistical Mechanics to both compute the average generalization error, and to interpret the global convergence properties of DNNs in light of this , giving us more insight into and to provide a new theory of Why Deep Learning Works (as proposed in 2015).

-Conjecture 1: We assume all layers are statistically independent, so that the average generalization capacity (i.e. 1.0-error) is just the product of the contributions of from each layer weight matrix .
+A Simple Layer Approach: We assume all layers are statistically independent, so that the average generalization quality (i.e. 1.0-error) is just the product of the contributions of from each layer weight matrix .

-Example: The Product Norm is a Capacity measure for DNNs from traditional ML theory.
+Example: The Product Norm is a Capacity (or Quality) measure for DNNs from traditional ML theory.

 The Norm may be Frobenius Norm, the Spectral Norm, or even their ratio, the Stable Rank.

 This independence assumption is probably not a great approximation but it gets us closer to a realistic theory.
 Indeed, even traditional ML theory recognizes this, and may use Path Norm to correct for this.
 For now, this will suffice.